 I like to watch the horses’ reactions when they are receiving treatment to get the best response.
 When using this device, I start at the outside of a wound, or at the top or bottom of a tendon, and work my way around the area.
 I find the best way to get relief is to hold the laser in one area for 90 seconds and then move it to the next area and continue until I have done this three times in each spot.

 Troy recounted the case of a horse suffering from a gaping chest wound.
 After using the cold therapy laser for 15 minutes a day for 14 days, the there was marked improvement to the wound, it began closing and launched the early stages of healing.
 Click here to watch a short YouTube video.

 Troy also used cold lasers with great success on a horse experiencing pain in his temporomandibular joint – or jaw.
 Notice that in the beginning the horse did not want to be touched, but as treatment went on, he actually started to fall asleep.
 Click here to watch the short Facebook video.

 LASER TYPE: Class 3B Perfect Coherence Laser Pain Relief.
 808 is the only perfectly coherent beam over an area as large as 4.5 cm².

 PENETRATION: 808nm laser beams can penetrate to 4-6cm depth roughly.
 650nm laser beams reach about 2-3cm depth.

-PEAK POWER: High – 660mW (a quarter watt) in micro-pulses, with three 808nm laser beams concentrated at the center surrounded by 12 - 650nm laser beams.
+PEAK POWER: High – 800mW, with five 808nm laser beams concentrated at the center surrounded by 10 - 650nm laser beams.

 You can find additional information at: https://www.brandenburgequinetherapy.com/collections/health-maintenance-products/products/cold-laser-therapy-class-3b-lllt-for-animals-and-humans.